 Fatigue Risk Management

 Fatigue does not lead to specific types of incident.
-But it is often a significant underlying cause.
 This has led to fatigue data not being systematically or consistently collected at industry level.
-This is one of the strategic challenges identified in LHSBR, which will be addressed in CP6.
+But it is often a significant underlying cause in many incidents, and this lack of data has been identified as a strategic challenge in LHSBR, to be addressed in CP6.

 What the rail industry is doing

-Sector-based fatigue working groups are collaborating to address the challenges set out in LHSBR and they have developed a roadmap of activities.
+Fatigue working groups are collaborating, across all sectors, to address the challenges set out in LHSBR and have developed a roadmap of activities.
 That roadmap will help the industry to work towards its vision: Work practices that manage fatigue and reduce the associated health and safety risk are embedded in the industry.
 All aspects of work, including travel, are designed so that fatigue risk is minimised, and everyone understands their role in managing fatigue.